nus-cs2030s/2324-s2/docs/21-variance.md

 contains(intArray, Integer.valueOf(1)); // ok
 ```

-Line 4 is not surprising since the type for `objArray` matches that of parameter `array`.
+Line 4 is not surprising since the type for `objArray` matches that of the parameter `array`.
 Line 5, however, shows that it is possible to assign an instance with run-time type `Integer[]` to a variable with compile-time type `Object[]`.

 ## Variance of Types